 With a great interest in enhancing the quality of life for all people, Corrin has a strong focus and passion for planning and designing the built and natural environment.
 In addition, Corrin's passion for teaching and engaging with young people has always been at the forefront, from tutoring middle school youth, a 6th grade camp counselor, swim team coach, volunteering with Future Cities Competition for 7-8th graders, adjunct professor teaching Urban Design for undergraduates at Ohio State, a Team Leader for Ohio State graduate students focusing on planning efforts for coastal Mississippi, to a decade of Planners' Day in School classroom visits to K-12 students.

-Corrin is passionate about giving back to the planning community and serves on the Executive Board for the Women & Planning Division of APA as the Director of Programs and Conference Committee Co-Chair, Co-Chair of the APA MN Chapter Conference Programs Committee, Chair of the APA MN Chapter Women in Planning Committee, Youth Engagement Planning Coordinator for the APA MN Chapter, AICP (CPE) Certified Planning Exam Contributor, APA National Planning Conference Session Proposal Reviewer, AICP Planning Accreditation Board (PAB) Site Visitor, Peer Reviewer for the Journal of Planning Education and Research, and a mentor to planning students and young professionals from Ohio State University and APA.
+Corrin is passionate about giving back to the planning community and serves as Chair of the Executive Board for the Women & Planning Division of the American Planning Association (APA), various involvement in the APA Minnesota Chapter including member of the Women in Planning Committee and an ex-officio member as the Youth Engagement Planning Coordinator.
+She also serves as an AICP (CPE) Certified Planning Exam Contributor, APA National Planning Conference Session Proposal Reviewer, AICP Planning Accreditation Board (PAB) Site Visitor, Peer Reviewer for the Journal of Planning Education and Research, and a mentor to planning students and young professionals from Ohio State University and APA.

 Monica G. Tibbits-Nutt, AICP, LEED AP BD+C